 FIRST WORLD WAR

-ERNEST RICHARD BENFIELD was serving as a Driver with the 5th Brigade Ammunition Column, The Royal Horse Artillery when he died from injuries received in an accident on 26th April 1917.
+Between 9th and 12th April 1917, his column had been supplying the 5th Divisions artillery component as they supported the Battle of Vimy Ridge, part of the Arras Offensive, Shortly after he died from injuries received in an accident on 26th April 1917.
 He was aged 26 and is buried in Ecoivres Military Cemetery Mont-St. Eloi Pas-de-Calais.

-He was born in Spelsbury in 1898 to parents John and Emily Cooper and at 13 was working as a farm labourer.
-He arrived in France to join the 5th Ox and Bucks on 7th July 1915, having given a false age to enlist.
-As part of 42nd brigade in 14th (light) division, the Battalion took part in the action at hooge, which saw the first use of flame throwers against British trenches The battalion war diary for 5th August reads:
+He was born in Spelsbury in November 1898 to parents John Cooper, a gardener and Emily Cooper.
+By the age of 13 he was working as a farm labourer.
+The family were living at the Gardens, Leafield when Alfred enlisted into the Oxfordshire and Buckinghamshire Light Infantry in Oxford as a Private in 1914, giving a false age.
+He was posted to France to join the 5th(Service) Battalion, the Oxfordshire and Buckinghamshire Light Infantry on 7th July 1915.
+He was appointed an acting Lance Corporal in the field.
+As part of 42nd brigade in 14th (Light) Division, the Battalion took part in the action at Hooge, which saw the first use of flame throwers against British trenches The Battalion war diary for 5th August reads:

-"Enemy reply to our bombardment of Hooge was to direct heavy fieled gun fire into our trenches, and some big shell.
+"Enemy reply to our bombardment of Hooge was to direct heavy field gun fire into our trenches, and some big shells.
 Enemy mortars active, ours also at work.
 Situation today more lively than usual, enemy trench mortaring rigourously and firing HE 3" shells into our trenches all day.
 Enemy aerial torpedo gun located: 9.2" Howitzer fired at it: 1st shot direct hit or very near it: No more aerial torpedoes: Casualties killed OR 2 wounded OR 5."

 "For conspicuous gallantry and devotion to duty.
 He led out a patrol and established two posts about 70 yards from an enemy strong point.
 He set a splendid example of courage and initiative."

-He was the son of Harry and Fanny Harling husband of Fanny Harling, of Taston. he had worked as a plough boy on a farm before enlisting into the Ox & Bucks, joining the 5th Battalion in France in June 1915.
-On 23rd August 1916 his Battalion moved up into trenches on the edge of Delville Wood in readiness to assault the German lines, in conjunction with the Worcester Regiment.
+On 23rd August 1916, as part of the Somme Offensive, his Battalion moved up into trenches on the edge of Delville Wood in readiness to assault the German lines, in conjunction with the Worcester Regiment.
 At 0545 on 24th the leading wave left their trenches.
 The raid was a success with one machine gun captured, 200 prisoners taken, including 5 officers and between 150-200 Germans killed or wounded.
-The 5th Battalion took 41 killed, 122 wounded and 9 missing, including Private Harling.
-His body was buried by the Germans and re-interred after the Armistice.
+The 5th Battalion suffered casualties of 41 killed, 122 wounded and 9 missing.
+Private Harling was one of those reported missing, he was last seen wounded in front of German lines.
+He was presumed to have been killed in action on 24th August 1916, aged 19.
+Later it was found that his body had been buried by the Germans and he was identified and buried in Delville Wood Cemetery after the Armistice.